accessibility-exchange/co-design/src/steps/match-organization-with-a-team-of-consultants.md

   * Both rural and urban representation
   * Directly impacted by the project
   * Intergenerational
-* Mitigate the risk of organizations picking the same people who will approve their plan easily
+* Mitigate the risk of federally regulated entities picking the same people who will approve their plan easily

 ### A way to make sure all the necessary perspectives are included on a consulting team

 * Something like a committee to check

-### Have someone (a “concierge”) look at the organization’s needs and match them with a group of consultants
+### Have someone (a “concierge”) look at the federally regulated entity’s needs and match them with a group of consultants

 * Match needs to consider:

-  * An organization’s needs
+  * A federally regulated entity’s needs
-  * Where an organization is at on their accessibility plan journey
+  * Where a federally regulated entity is at on their accessibility plan journey
-  * Organization’s disability awareness and how much education they still need
+  * Federally regulated entity’s disability awareness and how much education they still need
-  * Consultant's interest for certain organizations
+  * Consultant's interest for certain federally regulated entities
 * This person can help make sure projects are distributed equitably, not just going to those who appear more “qualified” than others
 * This needs to be someone human, not an algorithm
 * Can also help match younger consultants who want mentorship to experienced ones